tristonarmstrong/Rage/README.md

 ## License

-This project is MIT-licensed, so feel free to use and modify it as you like.
+This project is GPL-licensed, so feel free to use and modify it as you like.
 Check out the `LICENSE` file for details.

 ---